 Energize the regulator power source and, if provided, place the voltage regulator's circuit breaker in the "ON" position.
-The voltmeter should indicate the output voltage (approx. 200 volts), and the POWER pilot lamps and the CONTROL pilot lamps should be lit.
+The voltmeter should indicate the output voltage, and the POWER pilot lamps and the CONTROL pilot lamps should be lit.
 This indicates the voltage regulator is operating properly.